hypi-universe/docs/content/openwhisk-packages.md

 :::note

-Large portions of this page is copied from the Apache OpenWhisk documentation in [https://github.com/apache/openwhisk/tree/master/docs](https://github.com/apache/openwhisk/tree/master/docs) on April 23rd 2021 - where there have been customisations to match Hypi's deployment this has been noted.
+Large portions of this page is copied from the [Apache OpenWhisk documentation](https://github.com/apache/openwhisk/tree/master/docs) on April 23rd 2021 - where there have been customisations to match Hypi's deployment this has been noted.
 Apache OpenWhisk and the Apache name are the property of the Apache Foundation and licensed under the [Apache V2 license](https://github.com/apache/openwhisk/blob/master/LICENSE.txt) .

 :::